East Linton: Climate

 Like most of Scotland, East Linton has a temperate, maritime climate which is relatively mild despite its northerly latitude.
 Winter daytime temperatures rarely fall below 2 C. and is milder than places such as Moscow and Labrador which lie at similar latitudes.
 Summer temperatures are normally moderate, rarely exceeding 20 C.

 The prevailing wind direction is from the south west, which is often associated with warm, unstable air from the North Atlantic Current that can give rise to rainfall – although considerably less than locations in the west of Scotland.
 Rainfall is distributed fairly evenly throughout the year.
 Winds from an easterly direction are usually drier but considerably colder, and may be accompanied by haar, a persistent coastal fog.

 Public transport

-There are regular bus services linking the village with Edinburgh via Haddington, Dunbar continuing south to Berwick-upon-Tweed and North Berwick.
-The village was served by a railway station on the East Coast Main Line, which closed in 1964 as part of Dr Richard Beeching's Reshaping of British Railways.
+The village is served by East Linton railway station on the East Coast Main Line, which reopened in December 2023 following a £15m investment.
+The new station has step-free access across the railway via a footbridge with lifts and there is parking for 114 vehicles, including 18 electric vehicle charging points.
+It is on a different site to the earlier station, which closed in 1964.

-A new £15m station is currently being built to the north of the existing station site and is scheduled to be opened in March 2024.
+There are also regular bus services linking the village with Edinburgh via Haddington, north to North Berwick and east to Dunbar, continuing south to Berwick-upon-Tweed.